Buy tickets to anywhere in Great Britain

 Flexible tickets including Anytime and Off-peak tickets are not restricted to a specific service.
 They may have restrictions e.g. Off-Peak travel only, or GC services only, but are transferable between valid services.
 As these tickets are valid on a range of services they are not directly affected by any timetable changes.

 Advance tickets are usually cheaper than flexible tickets, but are only valid for travel on one specific service on a particular date.
 These tickets come with a mandatory seat reservation.
 As they are sold for a specific service, we are unable to sell these where we know there is a reasonable chance that the service may not operate as planned.

 Advance tickets are non-refundable, but may be changed to another service by payment of an admin fee, plus any change in available ticket price.

 However, if your service is cancelled or amended, you can apply for a full refund at no cost to you.
 Please see the section above: ‘My train has been cancelled – what can I do?’

 A new national railway timetable came into operation on Sunday 20 May 2018.
 The core timetable changes twice a year, in May and December, and is overseen by Network Rail.

-The May 2018 timetable change was the most complex in living memory, requiring the re-scheduling of over 4 million services – almost 600% more than usual – and is the result of billions of pounds of investment in the rail network, new trains and services.
+The May 2018 timetable change is the most complex in living memory, requiring the re-scheduling of over 4 million services – almost 600% more than usual – and is the result of billions of pounds of investment in the rail network, new trains and services.

 Please note that the impacts of this will be felt UK-wide and will affect all train operators.
 This is not a specific Grand Central issue.